 4. Develop information guidelines for all the tertiary institutions on responsibilities and possible institutional privileges.
 2023- 2024 JAMB/JEOG Team Guidelines produced and distributed 200,000 5.
-2023- JAMB/JEOG Mechanism and 200,000 monitoring and evaluation mechanisms for ensuring compliance and achievements 2024 Team procedure documented and published 6.
-Conduct a survey to determine the current training capacities of secondary and technical colleges of persons with disabilities and the annual supply gap that will arise due to the annual 10% increase in the number of the tertiary institutions offering them admissions.
+Establish monitoring and evaluation mechanisms for ensuring compliance and 2023- 2024 JAMB/JEOG Team Mechanism and procedure documented and published 200,000 achievements 6.
 2023-2024 JEOG Team Completed survey document published 5,000,000 For each institution to be aggregated 7.
-Provision of minimum human and infrastructural facilities in the tertiary institutions' establishment 2025-2050 VC, Rectors and Provosts 10% annual increase in the number of the tertiary institutions meeting the minimum standards 6,000,000 For each institution to be aggregated 8.
+2025-2050 VC, Rectors and Provosts 10% annual increase in the number of the tertiary institutions meeting the minimum standards 6,000,000 For each institution to be aggregated 8.
 Accreditation programme constituted for periodic (5 years interval) assessment of the facilities and human resource 2025-2050 NUC, NBTE, NCCE Accreditation metrics adopted by NUC, NBTE, NCCE 5,000,000 For each institution to be aggregated 9.
-Identification and recognition of the centres of excellence for the training of people with disabilities 2030-2050 NUC, NBTE, NCCE At least one recognition event by 2030 Subtotal 8,000,000 25,600,000 - 45000 5,555,555
+Identification and recognition of the centres of excellence for the training of people with disabilities 2030-2050 NUC, NBTE, NCCE At least one recognition event by 2030 8,000,000 Subtotal 25,600,000